-The performance of the code can be increased by passing the '-D\\\SINGLE\HOST' flag to the C compiler.
+The performance of the code can be increased by passing the '-D___SINGLE_HOST' flag to the C compiler.
 This will merge all the procedures of a module into a single C procedure, which reduces the cost of intra-module procedure calls.
 In addition the '-O' option can be passed to the C compiler.
-For large modules, it will not be practical to specify both '-O' and '-D\\\SINGLE\HOST' for typical C compilers because the compile time will be high and the C compiler might even fail to compile the program for lack of memory.
+For large modules, it will not be practical to specify both '-O' and '-D___SINGLE_HOST' for typical C compilers because the compile time will be high and the C compiler might even fail to compile the program for lack of memory.
 It has been observed that lower levels of optimization (e.g. '-O1') often give faster compilation and also generate faster code.
 It is a good idea to experiment.

-Normally C compilers will not automatically search '/usr/local/Gambit-C/include' header files $\mathbf{SO}$ the flag '-I/usr/local/Gambit-C/include' should for be passed to the C compiler.
-Similarly, C compilers/linkers will not au-'/usr/local/Gambit-C/lib' for flag tomatically search libraries $\mathbf{SO}$ the '-L/usr/local/Gambit-C/lib' should be passed to the C compiler/linker.
+Normally C compilers will not automatically search '/usr/local/Gambit/include' for header files so the flag '-I/usr/local/Gambit/include' should be passed to the C compiler.
+Similarly, C compilers/linkers will not automatically search '/usr/local/Gambit/lib' for libraries so the flag '-L/usr/local/Gambit/lib' should be passed to the C compiler/linker.
 Alternatives are given in Section 1.1 [Accessing the system files], page 1.

 A variety of flags are needed by some C compilers when compiling a shared-library or a dynamically loadable library.
-Some of these flags are: '-shared', '-call\shared', '-rdynamic', '-fpic', '-fPIC', '-Kpic', '-KPIC', '-pic', '+z', '-G'.
+Some of these flags are: '-shared', '-call_shared', '-rdynamic', '-fpic', '-fPIC', '-Kpic', '-KPIC', '-pic', '+z', '-G'.
 Check your compiler's documentation to see which flag you need.